GaryM636/professional-readme-generator/README.md

 3. Answer the prompts with the required information.
 4. The application will generate a professional README file.

+if you would like to see a video of the app in use please visit: https://drive.google.com/file/d/1fFJ-gac4dRX42k8wGiKfq60Risw_jwHi/view

 ## Questions

 👋 Hi, I'm Gary, a student passionate about web development.